alanStrait/alanStrait/README.md

 ## Flylight Applications

 ### fly-cli
 **fly-cli** is an initial `Go` implementation of a CLI.
-This is the primary application that lives in the client or subscriber's world and its' name had to changed so that it would not conflict with the fly.io `flyctl` application installed locally.  **This implementation is a first cut at using Go and does not represent the fly.io implementation**.
+This is the primary application that lives in the client or subscriber's world and its' name had to be changed so that it would not conflict with the fly.io `flyctl` application installed locally.  **This implementation is a first cut at using Go and does not represent the fly.io implementation**.

 Currently there are two commands that can be issued from `fly-cli`,
 - `./fly-cli regions`